 Which documents will be required when I sign a lease or contract?

-This will vary depending on what type of housing you have but can include identification, proof of income, and the signature of a guarantor.
+This will vary depending on what type of housing you have but can include identification, proof of income, credit history, housing history, and the signature of a guarantor.

 Do I have to live with a roommate?